-The VNS Therapy Programming System includes a computer pre-installed with VNS Therapy programming software and a programming wand.
-The physician uses the programming system to read and change generator settings.
+The external programming system includes a programming computer (Programmer) pre-installed with VNS Therapy programming software and a programming wand (Wand).
+The physician uses the programming system to read and change generator settings and obtain system integrity information.
+The software includes a System Diagnostics feature that is used to assess lead impedance.